Exios66/digit-span-test/README.md

 - Modern browser with JavaScript enabled
 - File System Access API support for repository saving (fallback to download available)
 - Fullscreen API support for fullscreen mode
+- Local Storage support for theme persistence

 ### Data Storage

 - All data is stored in-memory during the test
+- Theme preference stored in localStorage
-- No permanent storage or cookies used
+- No other permanent storage or cookies used
 - Data is only saved when explicitly requested via CSV export

+### Performance Optimizations

+- Limited debug log entries (max 100)
+- Efficient DOM updates
+- Smooth animations with hardware acceleration
+- Debounced event handlers
+- Memory leak prevention

 ## Privacy and Security

 - No data is transmitted to any external servers
 - All processing occurs locally in the browser
 - No personal information is stored beyond the provided Participant ID
+- Theme preference is the only persistent data

 ## Development

 The application is contained entirely within `index.html`, making it easy to modify and extend.
 The code is structured as follows:

+### Structure

 - HTML: Core structure and UI elements
-- CSS: Styling and responsive design
+- CSS: Styling, animations, and responsive design
 - JavaScript: Test logic and data handling

-Key JavaScript components:
+### Key Components

 - Test configuration and initialization
+- Theme management and persistence
 - Sequence generation and display
 - Response handling and validation
 - Data logging and export
 - Administrator mode functions
 - Error handling and debugging
+- Animation and transition management

+### Error Handling

+- Comprehensive try-catch blocks
+- User-friendly error messages
+- Detailed error logging in pilot mode
+- Graceful degradation
+- Recovery mechanisms

 ## License